 - Fitters and finders are a great way to introduce new-to-you shoppers to your brand.
-Taking a guided selling approach assists shoppers to find what they are looking for, and provides you with some incredible preference data and a way to reach out to shoppers.
+Taking a guided selling approach assists shoppers to find what they are looking for and provides you with some incredible preference data and a way to reach out to shoppers.
 Some great examples include Mizzen+Main’s Shirt Finder, Maggie Sottero’s Wedding Dress Quiz, and Helix Sleep’s Mattress Quiz.
 Ready to set your quiz up for data collection success?
 Here’s how.

-- Save this search: shoppers that search on your site know what they are looking for.
+- Save this search: shoppers who search on your site know what they are looking for.
 These are surgical shoppers.
 Beyond the current site visit, provide shoppers with a reminder of recent searches, or an easy way to re-run results by saving their search and sending it to their email address.

 Start the Relationship with Relevance

-Once the hard work is done and you know your shopper, it’s time to prove that you were listening and you care: be relevant.
+Once the hard work is done and you know your shopper, it’s time to prove that you were listening and that you care: be relevant.
 Your first outreach is a canvas for showing your shopper that you know her.
-Put the data to work; products viewed, categories shoppers, site searches, use all of that activity data to engage your shopper.
+Put the data to work; products viewed, categories explored, site searches, use all of that activity data to engage your shopper.
 The first outreach should include product recommendations, recently viewed items, or better yet, both.
-By putting their prior browsing data to work, you show that you do in fact know your shoppers, and set a good example for why the shopper will be thrilled to hear from you again, and again.
+By putting their prior browsing data to work, you show that you do in fact know your shoppers and set a good example for why the shopper will be thrilled to hear from you again, and again.

 If you really want to know your customers, get into the unknown: your returning anonymous shoppers.
-By getting to know these shoppers, you are covering far more of your shoppers than you were by just reacting to abandonment events, and creating a relationship built on relevance.
+By getting to know these consumers, you are covering far more of your shoppers than you were by just reacting to abandonment events, and creating a relationship built on relevance.